Death keeps coming closer, and I’m finding it hard to maintain my sense of detachment.

 These are good thoughts, logical and full of truth.
-I want to accept them wholeheartedly and for myself, I do.
-I think it’s easier to accept your own death when you’ve been close.
-However, when I try and extend philosophical equanimity to others, I start to struggle.
+I want to accept them wholeheartedly, and for myself, I do.
+I think death becomes less scary when you’ve been close.
+However, when I try and extend philosophical equanimity to others, I struggle.

-My parents are older, beyond the average age.
-They have both lived longer than their respective parents.
-I try to remember that every day they’re still here is a gift.
+My parents are older now, beyond the average age for life.
+They’ve both lived longer than their respective parents.
+I try to remember that every day they’re here is a gift.
 Even when they annoy me.
 Especially when they annoy me.

-They are beating the odds despite some health challenges.
-I should be grateful for that, and I am.
-I’m grateful I have not had to do what so many other friends have had to do and that is bury a parent.
+I’m grateful I’ve not had to do what so many other friends have done – bury a parent.

-But I’m also aware that death is stalking them.
-Circling, drawing closer and it terrifies me because there is nothing to be done.
-I cannot halt the passage of time, cannot slow down their aging, cannot make it so death does not come to pass.
+But I’m aware that death is stalking them.
+It’s circling them, drawing closer, and that terrifies me because nothing can be done.
+I can’t halt the passage of time; I can’t stop death from coming to pass.

 I’m trying to prepare myself for an inevitable loss.
 But, I don’t like it.
 My efforts in the specific and personal, as opposed to the general, lack grace.
 I wish wholeheartedly, despite it being contrary to my philosophy, that my parents would carry on forever, so I would never face a world without them.